 Why is a bloat-free page builder important?
 Because fast and lean websites have never been more essential to your SEO than they are right now.

-As we said earlier, the Core Web Vitals changed everything.
-Or at least, they will eventually change everything.
-Most of the web has actually been a bit slow to adapt.
-In fact, it was recently reported that only 4% of a sample of 2-million URLs passed the Core Web Vitals test.
+As mentioned, the Core Web Vitals and Core Update changed everything by placing a premium on page speed ranking factors.
+Most of the web has actually been a bit slow to adapt, as a recent report suggests that 4% of a sample of 2-million URLs passed the Core Web Vitals test.
+You don’t have to be one of those 4%.

-We have been absolutely obsessed with making our clients’ sites faster for the last year and a half.
+We have been absolutely obsessed with making our clients’ sites faster for the last three years.
 That’s why Oxygen has been invaluable to us.
-Site speed begins in the design phase.
-You can easily weigh down a page before it’s even built by using the wrong page builder.
+Site speed begins in the design phase, and you can easily weigh down a page before it’s even built by using the wrong page builder.
+To counter this, Oxygen enables you to build websites with lightweight, agile code.

 A great report recently estimated that the average site could save almost 1 second by removing unused JavaScript.
 And that second is absolutely massive when you consider that a Good Largest Contentful Paint (LCP) time is 2.5 seconds.
 If you add 1 second, your score now falls under Needs Improvement and you’re a half a tick away from Poor.